jts/nanopolish/README.md

 The main subprograms of nanopolish are:

 ```
-nanopolish extract: extract reads in FASTA or FASTQ format from a directory of FAST5 files
 nanopolish call-methylation: predict genomic bases that may be methylated
 nanopolish variants: detect SNPs and indels with respect to a reference genome
 nanopolish variants --consensus: calculate an improved consensus sequence for a draft genome assembly